Solar Construction and Development

-Josh joined the Ecos team in 2018 as our Asset Manager.
+Rush joined the Ecos team in 2019 as our Asset Manager.
 He is responsible for all post-delivery plant requirements and yield including O&M, performance analytics and reporting, OEM warranty management, ongoing utility and land obligations, and pro-active risk mitigation.
-Josh also identifyies and manages opportunities to retrofit new technology at existing plants.
+Rush also identifies and manages opportunities to retrofit new technology at existing plants.

 Rush joined the solar industry in 2015.
 He has worked with utility scale solar throughout his career, starting with a regional solar developer as a part of the EPC team focusing on handover and logistics, then moved on to become a Monitoring Specialist with Operations and Maintenance.
 While in these positions, he began working with solar SCADA and power systems.
 After being acquired by a nationwide developer, Rush transitioned to become an Operations Engineer where he worked as the primary engineering resource for a fleet between 80 -100 farms.
 As the Operations and Maintenance team expanded, Rush progressed to working exclusively with the Compliance Team as their engineering resource focusing on NERC projects SCADA and CIP Compliance.
 He then began working as the Operations Manager for a nationwide third party O&M provider before joining Ecos.